bhaze31/subdomain-handler/README.md

 - [ ] Command to print out all of the subdomains
 - [ ] Easier insertion/retrieval from the app
 - [ ] Prevent wildcards except at apex
+- [ ] Limit the depth of subdomains
 - [ ] Refactor to reduce models/complexity
 - [ ] Document all functions
 - [ ] Restrict access to internal features for simplicity